Living In Maplewood

 A new preschool center, named the Montrose Early Childhood Center, was opened in early December 2015.
 Full day and half day options are available for 3 and 4 year old children.

 The mission of the elementary schools is to provide a learning environment that engages and challenges all students.
-Students are encourages to strive for excellence in all that they do while caring for and respecting one another.
+Students are encouraged to strive for excellence in all that they do while caring for and respecting one another.
 They are encouraged to become independent thinkers and problem solvers.
 The elementary schools are:

 - Clinton Elementary (grades K-5)